LHunor/family-todo-list/README.md

 Simple family (multiuser) task planner, aka todo list.
 ## Functional requirements:
 ### For guests
-On the from page a [guest](#vocational-dictionary) can read the app's description with some screenshots, login to existings group or register and create new [group](#vocational-dictionary).
+On the from page a [guest](#vocational-dictionary) can read the app's description with some screenshots, login to existing groups or register and create new [group](#vocational-dictionary).
-For simplified registration and joining to existing group a guest should obtain the invitation link from the group's [admin](#vocational-dictionary).
+For simplified registration and joining to an existing group a guest should obtain the invitation link from the group's [admin](#vocational-dictionary).
 ### For users
 After the registration [user](#vocational-dictionary) can
 * observe the [dashboard](#vocational-dictionary), which contains active [tasks](#vocational-dictionary)